heartacker/vscode-git-graph/README.md

 # Git Graph extension for Visual Studio Code

 Fork of mhutchie's Git Graph with further improvements.
 Main improvements:

+* Added button to collapse commit summary (hansu#3).
+Set `"git-graph.commitDetailsView.initiallyHideSummary": "true"`to hide the commit summary by default.
 * Added checkbox 'Allow unrelated histories' when merge action
 * New setting `git-graph.toolbarButtonVisibility` to configure the visibility of some items of the toolbar.
 For example: `{"Remotes": true, "Simplify": true}
 * Added simplifyByDecoration checkbox (hansu#33)